SimonXTea/SimonXTea.github.io/_posts/2021-10-11-Pygame-Mod.md

 # Pygame Slide Puzzle Mod

 I had a simple college assignment to make a modified version of a Pygame called Slide Puzzle (by Al Sweigart).
-This only works on Windows.
-(Install with “pip install pypiwin32”, for any win32api issues use google)
+This pygame only works on Windows.
+(Install with “pip install pypiwin32”, for any win32api issues use Google)

+How to play: The board is a 4x4 grid with fifteen tiles (numbered 1 through 15 going left to right) and one blank space.
+The tiles start out in random positions, and the player must slide tiles around until the tiles are back in their original order.

 [Download here](https://github.com/SimonXTea/SimonXTea.github.io/raw/main/projects/Pygame/Pygame%20Slide%20Puzzle%20Mod/PyGame%20mod.zip)